Haida people: Religion

 Haida beliefs are varied and diverse.
 Modern Haida ascribe to a wide variety of faiths including Protestantism, Catholicism, and Bahá'i.
 Nihilist, atheist, agnostic, and absurdist perspectives also attend the nation's post-colonial context.
 Pre-colonial beliefs, however, may still be most popular, and potlatch maintains its elevated situation in Haida society.

 Many Haida believe in an ultimate being called Ne-kilst-lass, spelt Nang Kilsdlaas in Skidegate dialect, which can manifest through the form and antics of a Raven.
 Ne-kilst-lass revealed the world and was an active player in the creation of life.
-Although Ne-kilst-lass has a generous inclination, they also includes a darker, indulgent, and trickster quality.
+While Ne-kilst-lass has a generous inclination, they also includes a darker, indulgent, and trickster quality.

-Nang Kilsldaas is merely one of many dozens of supernatural beings who personify a wide variety of forces, objects, places, and phenomena.
+Nang Kilsldaas is one of many dozens of supernatural beings who personify a wide variety of forces, objects, places, and phenomena.
 A few of the most prevalent include K_ing.gii, a deity who presides over the seas; X_yuu, the northeast wind; and Sin SG_aanuwee, a cosmological "super-being" that encompasses all others.

 Warfare

 Prior to contact with Europeans, other Indigenous communities regarded the Haida as aggressive warriors and made attempts to avoid sea battles with them.
-Archaeological evidence shows that Northwest coast tribes, to which the Haida belong, engaged in warfare as early as 10,000 BC.
+There is some archeological evidence that the Northwest coast tribes, to which the Haida belong, engaged in warfare as early as 2200 BC, although it was not a regular occurrence in the archeological record until the subsequent millennium.
 Though the Haida were more likely to participate in sea battles, it was not uncommon for them to engage in hand-to-hand combat or long-range attacks.
 Hostilities were not always violent, often ritualized and some resulting in Peace Treaties still in force hundreds of years later.

 Archeological and written evidence of warfare

-Analyses of skeletal injuries dating from the Archaic period show that Northwest coast nations, particularly in the North where most Haida communities were situated, engaged in battles of some sort, though the number of battles is unknown.
-The presence of defensive fortifications dating from the Middle Pacific period show that the incidence of battles rose somewhere between 1800 BC and AD 500.
+Analyses of skeletal injuries dating from the late Archaic period and early Formative period show that Northwest coast nations, particularly in the North where most Haida communities were situated, began more frequently engaging in battles of some sort from 1800 BC to AD 500, though the number of battles is unknown.
+This rise in the incidence of battles during the Middle Pacific period also correlates with the erection of the first defensive fortifications in Haida communities.
 These fortifications continued to be in use during the 18th century as evidenced by Captain James Cook's discovery of one such hilltop fortification in a Haida village.
 Numerous other sightings of such fortifications were recorded by other European explorers during this century.